Pooja Gehi, Executive Director

 Tasha Moro, Director of Communications

-Prior to joining the National Office, Tasha developed a background in civic engagement, community organizing, and digital communications for civil rights organizations.
+Prior to joining the NLG National Office in 2013, Tasha developed a background in civic engagement, community organizing, and digital communications for civil rights organizations.
 She manages the NLG website, national press, social media, and produces the triannual newsletter Guild Notes, launching the column Beyond Bars: Voices of NLG Jailhouse Lawyers in 2014.
 She graduated Phi Beta Kappa from Reed College with a B.A. in Anthropology, and authored the thesis, Watching the Walls Speak: Popular Politics, Public Discourse, and Collective Memory in the Graffiti of Buenos Aires, Argentina.
 She is passionate about media justice, ceramics, and Flight of the Conchords.

 Lisa Drapkin, Director of Membership